fgroleau/Docker_AntiVirus/ReadMe.txt

-This image scan every file put in the ToScan folder and if the file is secure it will move it to the Scanned folder
+This image scan every file put in the ToScan folder and if the file is secure it will move it to the Scanned folder.
+The program also update the anti-virus database

 You can use the dockerhub version with :